The Qur’an: Created or Uncreated: The Proof Text.

 “The impossibility of a word which is composed of letters and sounds being eternal is self-evident to the mind for two reasons:

-Fakhr al-Din took Sunni Muslims of the Hanbali creed to tas when he says,
+Fakhr al-Din took fellow Sunni Muslims of the Hanbali school to task when he says,

 “These people are so low as to not deserve mention among the group of the learned.
 It happened one day that I said to one of them: “If Allah spoke these, then either He spoke them in one go, or in succession.
 The first is void because the speaking of all these letters in one go will not convey orderly composition which is a combination in sequence.
 It necessarily follows that this composition combined with these successive letters cannot by themselves be Allah’s speech.
 The second is void, because if Allah spoke them in succession then it will be originated.’
 When the man heard this statement |of mine|, he said: ‘It is obligatory for us to affirm and pass on’, i.e., we affirm that the Qur’an is eternal and pass by this statement that we have heard.
 At that point, I wonder greatly at the safety of this speaker.
 Source: (Al-Tafsir al-kabir (Tehran: Dar al-Kutub al-Illmiyyah, 2nd edition, 27, 187-88)